We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Noom and WW are both effective for weight loss.
 However, one program may work better for you than the other, depending on your personal needs.

 If you know you’ll need ongoing, long-term support and tools, WW may be a better option.
-Although WW is more expensive, it also offers options like workshops and unlimited access to a personal coach for those who need more support and accountability.
+Although WW is more expensive, it offers options like workshops and unlimited access to a personal coach for those who need more support and accountability.

 On the other hand, if you’re interested in learning how to make healthier choices on your own and want to eventually be able to discontinue food tracking or being on a program, Noom may be a better choice, as it focuses heavily on changing your habits and mindset.